amitu/vyasa/docs/mantra.md

 > **^vyasa mantra shows details about a specific mantra^** - pass the mantra text to
-> see its canon status, all definitions with commentaries, and optionally its
+> see its canon status, all bhasyas (definitions with commentaries), and optionally its
-> references throughout the repository.
+> anusrits throughout the repository.

 > **^mantra command requires the full mantra text^** - pass the complete mantra text
 > as argument: `vyasa mantra "prose interferes with knowledge organization"`.